 When you think of Patagonia as a travel destination, you’re probably imagining rugged peaks, 12-hour hiking days, and strenuous hours of trekking for scenic vistas.
 You’re not wrong.
 But you’re thinking of Chile, not Argentina.

-Of course, there are rugged, inaccessible, and challenging areas of Argentine Patagonia, too—it’s a region encompassing 260,000 square miles—but visiting Los Glaciares National Park, home to iconic peaks like Mt.
-Fitz Roy, is a great choice for active families looking for easy, accessible, and gorgeous adventures.
+Of course, there are rugged, inaccessible, and challenging areas of Argentine Patagonia too—it’s a region encompassing 260,000 square miles—but visiting Los Glaciares National Park, home to iconic peaks like Mt.
+Fitz Roy, is a great choice for active travelers looking for easy, accessible, and gorgeous family travel adventures.

-Here’s why Argentine Patagonia is the surprising family-friendly destination you should add to your bucket list.
+Here’s why Argentine Patagonia is the surprising family-friendly destination you should add to your family vacation ideas bucket list.

 Argentine Patagonia is largely made up of steppe, glaciers, and grassland, more similar to the American West.
 Similar to Wyoming, you’ll find rolling hills full of grazing cattle, horses, and sheep, with craggy peaks as a distant backdrop.
 That’s probably why infamous outlaws Butch Cassidy and the Sundance Kid laid low in the Cholila Valley and felt at home there between 1900 and 1905.

 Your kids will love the gaucho (cowboy) lifestyle, too, which is at the heart of Patagonian culture.
 Saddle up for horseback riding, go fishing or kayaking in the Las Vueltas River, or simply relax at a family-run estancia and get a slice of what it’s really like to live in the pampas (grasslands) of Patagonia.

 2. There Are Lodging Choices for Every Type of Traveler